 For some reason, people seem very comfortable assuming they know as much as anyone trained in marketing, advertising or public… Read more Thanks but no Thanks – Five Rebuttals for “Backseat Marketers”

 Are bloggers journalists?
 This debate continues to simmer as the traditional news-gathering industry undergoes a painful period of rapid evolution.… Read more Are Bloggers Journalists?
 Are Journalists Bloggers?

 The Pew Center Project for Excellence in Journalism recently published a study (“How Mainstream Media Outlets Use Twitter; Content Analysis… Read more The Survival of Newspapers Depends on Embracing Social Media – Pew Study Shows This Isn’t Happening

-I’m going to respectfully disagree with Jim Crawford’s post over at PR Breakfast club (4 Reasons Why Journalists Still Make the Best PR People) that journalists make superior public relations people (compared to…?).
+I’m going to respectfully disagree with Jim Crawford’s post over at PR Breakfast club (4 Reasons Why Journalists Still Make… Read more Journalists Make the Best Public Relations People?
+I Didn’t get that Memo.

 Jeff Jarvis at BuzzMachine has an interesting commentary on how the Economist is succeeding while the majority of newspapers around… Read more Did the Demise of Newspapers Have to be?